storj/docs/app/dcs/code/presigned-urls-serverless-cloud/page.md

 ## Presigning URLs via Amazon Lambda

+{% callout type="warning" %} Please note that this pattern inherently transfers your encryption keys to the serverless provider. {%/ callout %}

 Create a new Go file `main.go` and import the necessary packages (e.g. run `go get -u`)

 ```go